 This soup recipe is a cross between a creamy soup and broth soup due to the addition of a little ricotta.
 It’s hearty, beefy, and delicious.
 In other words, perfection.
 Here is what you will need:

-• Olive Oil: helps with sauteing the veggies
+• Olive Oil: For sautéing veggies

-• Ground Beef: I like to use 80/20 for maximum flavor.
+• Ground Beef: 80/20 for rich flavor

-• Beef Broth: becomes the base of the soup
+• Beef Broth: Forms the soup base

-• Mozzarella Cheese: perfect for melting and being all gooey delicious
+• Mozzarella Cheese: Melty and gooey topping

-This list just provides an overview of each ingredients and some helpful information about its use in this recipe.
 Scroll to the end of the post to the recipe card to see all the measurements and details.

 a photo of a white soup bowl full of lasagna soup topped with melted mozzarella cheese.